flohil/wdio-workflo/docs/element.md

 the website has not been fully loaded yet.

-To reduce the number of explicit waiting statements in your test code, wdio-workflo implements an implicit waiting mechanism: Whenever you call a method on the `PageElement` class that reads the state of its mapped HTML element
+To reduce the number of explicit waiting statements in your test code, the `PageElement` class implements an implicit waiting mechanism:
-(e.g. `getText()`) or interacts with it (e.g. `click()`), wdio-workflo automatically waits for an initial waiting condition to be fulfilled before executing the corresponding command.
+Whenever you call a method that reads the state of an HTML element mapped by `PageElement` (e.g. `getText()`) or interacts with it (e.g. `click()`), wdio-workflo automatically waits for an initial waiting condition to be fulfilled before executing the corresponding command.

 The four different kinds of initial waiting conditions are defined by the `Workflo.WaitType` enum and can be set via the `waitType` property of the page element's `opts` parameter:

 - `exist` waits until the element exists on the website
 - `visible` waits until the element is visible on the website (default value; not obscured by another element or hidden via CSS styles)
 - `text` waits until the element has any text content
 - `value` waits until the element has any value (only for `ValuePageElement` classes)

 Most [factory methods](store.md#factory-methods) of a `PageNodeStore` allow you to define the value of `waitType` as property of their publicly configurable `opts` parameter:

 ```typescript
 import { stores } from '?/page_objects';